 - Cannot be employed in the Resident Assistant position, by Housing and Residence Life, due to scheduling constraints.

-- Serve as role models while assisting in the orientation, transition, and retention of new students
+- Opportunity to serve as role models while assisting in the orientation, transition, and retention of new students.

-- Move into fall campus housing assignment early (one week before other upperclassmen students)
+- Moving into fall campus housing assignment early (one week before other upperclassmen students).

-The 2013 Western Leaders Team Captain position begins TENTATIVELY on August 15th and finishes on August 22nd, 2013.
+The 2016 Western Leaders Team Captain position begins TENTATIVELY on August 11th and ends on August 18th, 2016.
 Please note that the beginning date is subject to change.
 Listed below are dates and events Western Leaders are required to attend.
 Specific dates are mentioned where applicable.

-- Western Leaders Crew Members Team Captains will tentatively return to campus Thursday, August 15th beginning at 12:00 p.m.
+- Western Leaders Team Captains will tentatively return to campus Thursday, August 11th beginning at 3:00 p.m.

 - Training is mandatory.